lamhq/tech-notes/pages/devops/aws/monitoring/cloudwatch/cloudwatch-alarm.md

 ## Overview

-You can use an alarm to automatically initiate actions on your behalf.
+A feature of CloudWatch that watches metrics and goes into an alarm state when certain thresholds or expressions are met.

-An alarm watches a single metric over a specified time period, and performs one or more specified actions, based on the value of the metric relative to a threshold over time.
+An alarm can watch a single metric (or multiple metrics) over a specified time period, and performs one or more specified actions, based on the value of the metric relative to a threshold over time.

-Actions can be:
-- an Amazon EC2 action
-- an Auto Scaling action
-- a notification sent to Amazon SNS.
+An alarm can send SNS notifications, which can alert via email/messages as well as automatically trigger custom code.
+Amazon EventBridge events are also sent.

 You can add alarms to dashboards.